Shi Tingmao of China completes Olympic 3-meter diving sweep | Sports-Games

 - Japan

-Shi Tingmao of China won the women's 3-meter springboard title on Sunday, earning her second diving gold medal of the Tokyo Olympics.
+Shi easily won the women's 3-meter springboard title on Sunday, earning her second diving gold medal of the Tokyo Olympics.

+Once on the podium, a smiling Shi raised both arms in triumph.

+''I've waited so long for this moment," Shi said through a translator.
+"There were a lot of expectations.
+I feel satisfied.''
+Shi added the individual 3-meter title to the springboard synchro gold she earlier won with Wang Han, successfully defending both of her titles from five years ago in Rio de Janeiro.

 The Chinese have won four of the first five diving events.
 They took silver in men's 10-meter platform synchro.